-While photographing for my latest succulent ebook, I ordered quite a few plants from Waterwise Botanicals to use for photos.
+While photographing for my latest succulent ebook, I ordered quite a few plants to use for photos.
 In the end, I had some that didn’t make it into pots so I need to find a way to get them planted so they didn’t die.
 There were quite a few, so I wanted to try something a little bigger than the cute potted arrangements I had made for the book.
 I also knew I was going to be teaching a class and would need a way to transport a bunch of arrangements easily.
 So, I came up with the idea to get this cute cart from Ikea and turn it into a succulent planter!

 I know this idea isn’t 100% original and other people have used this cart for plants, but I wanted to put my own twist on it.
 Honestly though, I had been wanting to buy one of these carts for a while so it was a good excuse :).
 I’ve included a step by step tutorial below so you can see what I did.

 I will warn you that I made a big mistake that I didn’t realize until it was too late.
 To better show you how I planted this little succulent garden, I left one of the shelves off and figured I’d just put it back on when I was done.
 Due to the way the cart is assembled, this was a problem.
 You have to tighten a bolt on the inside of the shelf in order to attach it to the cart.
 If the shelf is full of dirt, that is nearly impossible.
 Fortunately my husband has quite a collection of tools and between the two of us working on it we were able to get it put together.
 But, the moral of the story is… if you decide to do your own succulent planter like this, assemble the cart completely before filling the shelf or shelves with plants!